ssantacruzpe/NoFuss/README.md

 <h2>Built With :wrench:</h2>

 NoFuzz leverages a robust technology stack, including Mongoose, Express, MongoDB, Node.js, JavaScript, React, and CSS.
 This powerful combination guarantees smooth functionality and an intuitive user interface.
-Experience the difference – start using NoFuzz today and start living in harmony!
+Experience the difference – start using NoFuss today and start living in harmony!

 <h2>About the Author :woman:</h2>